Automattic/newspack-plugin/README.md

 If you have a patch or have stumbled upon an issue with the Newspack plugin/theme, you can contribute this back to the code.
 [Please read our contributor guidelines for more information on how you can do this.](https://github.com/Automattic/newspack-plugin/blob/master/.github/CONTRIBUTING.md)

+### Development

+- Run `npm start` to compile the SCSS and JS files, and start file watcher.
+- Run `npm run build` to perform a single compilation run.

 ## Support or Questions

 This repository is not suitable for support or general questions about Newspack.
 Please only use our issue trackers for bug reports and feature requests, following [the contribution guidelines](https://github.com/Automattic/newspack-plugin/blob/master/.github/CONTRIBUTING.md).